 Students will be responsible for caring for their device and will be expected to return them at the end of the year in good working condition.
-Students will be charged a \$90.00 technology fee at enrollment time.
+Students will pay a \$100.00 textbook fee at enrollment which will include the use of the iPad.
 Students will be responsible for the first \$100 of damage in the event the device is accidentally damaged and needs repaired.
 Depending on your personal homeowner insurance policy, you may be able to add the device to your policy at a minimal cost.